cgruver/cgruver/_posts/2022-08-02-Quarkus-For-Architects-01.md

    1. I'm using `@Singleton` here for the scope of this class.
 It will be instantiated as soon as the app starts, and there will only be one of it.

-      Since we are using imperative coding here, that could cause problems with concurrency and blocking if this class gets complicated.
+      Since we are using imperative coding here, the singleton nature of the class could cause problems with concurrency and blocking if this class gets complicated.

       We'll resolve that next time by switching to reactive code.